DrKazza/attributeSelector/README.md

 and type the following command   `remap-url`

 you can then select the text to remap - so the text out in this example would be "xxxx" and the text in would be the new directory so for example "QmchJPQNLE5EUSYTzfzUsNFy"

+**IMAGE REGENERATION**

+There's a chance you lost your images, or they're not up to scratch but you don't want to regenerate all the weightings and list of NFTs.
+As long as you have the config.json and the identifierList.txt you can regenerate some or all of the images in one easy shot.
+Just go to the folder with the two files in it and type `rebuild-images` and that will start the process of regeneration.

 **TESTING**